Artificial intelligence and cutting-edge technology to boost SMEs

 A comprehensive partner network to ensure high-quality service

 Digital innovation hubs are part of the EU’s new Digital Europe programme to help companies develop products, processes or services using digital technologies.
 FAIR supports companies, especially in knowledge-based services related to artificial intelligence, augmented reality and cybersecurity, with strong partnerships ensuring the quality of the services.
 Besides the cities of Helsinki, Espoo and Vantaa, FAIR members consist of VTT Technical Research of Finland Ltd, University of Helsinki, Aalto University, Haaga-Helia UAC, Metropolia UAC, CSC, KIRAHub and EIT Digital.
 FAIR cooperates with the Finnish Center for Artificial Intelligence (FCAI), ensuring access to the latest scientific knowledge in the field.
 In addition, the hub is also supported by seven associated partners.

 FAIR also works closely with other hubs selected for funding from Finland and builds strong cooperation relationships with other European hubs.
 The aim is to provide new channels for application scaling and replenish any skills that might be lacking nationally or internationally.
 For the customers, this means a more comprehensive service portfolio.

-For more information about the digital innovation hubs, see https://tem.fi/en/digital-innovation-hubs.
+For more information about the digital innovation hubs, see the Ministry of Economic Affairs and Emplyment of Finland website.

 Article originally published on the website of the City of Helsinki on Jun 21st: Artificial intelligence and cutting-edge technology to boost SMEs